Frontier in Space

 Frontier in Space is the third serial of the tenth season of the British science fiction television series Doctor Who.
 The serial was first broadcast in six weekly parts on BBC1 from 24 February to 31 March 1973.
 It was the last serial to feature Roger Delgado as the Master.

-The serial is set on the Earth, the Moon, Draconia, and the home planet of the Ogrons in the 26th century.
+The serial is set on Earth, the Moon, Draconia, and the home planet of the Ogrons in the 26th century.
 In the serial, the Daleks employ the Master to provoke a war between the human and Draconian galactic empires.

 Plot

-The Third Doctor and Jo arrive on an Earth cargo ship in the 26th century after a near hyperspace collision.
-In this time the Empire of Earth is on the verge of war with the Draconian Empire, after cargo ships on both sides claim that the other side is raiding said cargo ships.
-After a piercing noise in the air the crew of the cargo ship are indeed attacked, but while the crew envisions the Draconian forces, they are actually being attacked by the Ogrons, who were previously under the employ of the Daleks.
-They gut the ship of all cargo and steal the TARDIS.

-The Doctor and Jo are blamed by the crew of the cargo ship, and are taken into custody.
-They undergo Interrogation through the mind probe and various escape and rescue attempts by the Draconians at first and then the Ogrons themselves, that all fail.
-Soon afterwards the Doctor is sent to a prison on the Moon without Jo.
+The Doctor and Jo arrive on an Earth cargo ship in the 26th century.
+The Empire of Earth is on the verge of war with the Draconian Empire, with both sides claiming the other is raiding their cargo ships.
+The ship is attacked by the Ogrons, who previously worked for the Daleks.
+They steal the cargo from the ship and the TARDIS.
+The Doctor and Jo are blamed by the crew of the ship, and are taken into interrogation.
+Rescue attempts of the two by the Draconians and Ogrons fail, before the Doctor is sent to a prison on the Moon without Jo.

-Diplomatic relations break down, and the Draconian Ambassador is ordered back to Draconia to report to his father the Emperor.
-Meanwhile a representative of an Earth dominion arrives to take Jo into custody with a full criminal record for her and the Doctor, this officer of the law is actually the Master who is the one behind the Ogron attacks with a device that amplifies the fear centers of the mind.

-After an unsuccessful attempt by himself to escape the prison, the Doctor is also transferred to the "custody" of the Master, who intends to escort the Doctor and Jo to the Ogron planet, but before this is accomplished, they are intercepted by a real Draconian ship that diverts their course to Draconia and their Emperor, where the Master's plot has been exposed due to a failed attempt by the Ogrons to rescue both Time Lords.
-An Ogron is left behind.
+Diplomatic relations break down, and the Draconian Ambassador is ordered back to Draconia to report to his father, the Emperor.
+Meanwhile, an Earth representative arrives to take Jo into custody.
+The representative is unveiled as the Master, who is controlling the Ogrons with a device that amplifies the fear centres of the mind.
+The Doctor is also transferred to the custody of the Master, who intends to bring them to the Ogron planet.
+A Draconian ship intercepts them, and brings them to Draconia and their Emperor, where the Master's plot has been exposed due to a failed rescue attempt by the Ogrons, which leaves one behind.